*2023-24 full, new dates for 2024-25*

 We deliver a robust training experience that is unique in that this is the only Supervision course that is co-taught, and therefore brings the co-creative Supervision process to life.
 We offer an inclusive environment where you are encouraged to “come as your are” and celebrate difference and diversity.

 Co-teaching is a central element to the course.
 The learning encounter we offer emphasises mutual responsiveness and transformation.
 We are social beings and as such, we fundamentally need an-other in order to grow and learn.
 In these relational encounters, we experience the disturbance of the other’s difference, which presents challenge and great potential for expansion and vitality.

 Our teaching style combines short didactic pieces of theory along with experiential exercises to stimulate the unconscious and creative process using symbolism and imagery.
 We also offer space for small group and large group discussion and process and plenty of observed skills practice with constructive feedback.

-The course is delivered in a warm and welcoming environment in Tadcaster, near York in North Yorkshire.
+The course is delivered online.
 The training will be taught over 4 modules comprising of two long weekends that lay the foundations needed to help you anchor your supervision practice, followed by two additional modules that will deepen and refine your learning.
-An optional vegetarian lunch will be provided.

 Module 1: Coming Together